nabilrn/nabilrn/README.md

 ## About Me
 - 🎓 Information Systems student, class of 2022
-- 💻 Web and Android developer
+- 💻 Insterest with Web and Android development
 - 📱 Aspiring mobile developer with a passion for Android
 - 🌱 Currently learning advanced Android development techniques